DefectiveStudios/UniMerge-Docs/README.md

 Note that you need to merge dependencies (a.k.a. prefabs) first.
 If you try to merge a scene with prefabs containing version control markdown, Unity will spam the log with warnings, and the merge grinds to a halt.
 In version 1.6 and above, UniMerge will abort the merge and warn you about this problem.

 ## Config Window
 Generally speaking, you shouldn’t have to touch this window.
+At the top of the window is a slider for controlling the UI responsiveness while UniMerge is performing long operations.
+The value it is controlling is the number of milliseconds the UniMerge window will wait until yielding control back to Unity.
+Higher values result in faster refreshes, but less responsive Unity UI.
 Everything here has to do with loading the custom skin for the colored backgrounds.
 The text fields set name/path values that are used to load the skin and reference the custom styles that define the background colors.
-There are 8 texture fields below these to override the default colors.
+There are 9 texture fields below these to override the default colors.

 If you are red/green colorblind, just go ahead and drop some alternate colors into these textures.
 You can either create a new set of 8 images, or edit the images themselves directly.
 If anyone comes up with some good alternate color schemes, I’d be happy to include them and a drop-down to switch between pre-made schemes.